0x00A3/0x00A3/README.md

 ## I'm a Student, 16, FullStack Dev ~

 - 🖥️ At the moment im developing my website!
-- 🖥️ At the moment learning swift
+- 🖥️ At the moment im learning swift!
-- 🖥️ For 2020 ~ Learn more stuff about pentesting and programming
+- 🖥️ For 2020 ~ Learn more stuff about pentesting and programming!

 ### Contact me ~